bufbuild/protobuf-es/docs/src/content/docs/getting-started.md

 title: Getting started
 ---

+JavaScript Protobuf should not force you to choose between correct Protobuf semantics and idiomatic TypeScript.
+Protobuf-ES gives you both: plain message objects, generated schema exports, ESM by default, typed fields, discriminated oneofs, binary and JSON serialization, reflection, extensions, and custom options.

-Start with the core Protobuf-ES flow: generate plain TypeScript or JavaScript from a `.proto` file, create a typed message object, and serialize it with the same schema.
-The flow uses a standard Protobuf plugin, so it works with the Buf CLI and `protoc`.
+This guide takes the fastest path from `.proto` to working code.
+You will generate TypeScript with the Buf CLI, create a typed message object, and serialize it with the same schema.
+Using the Buf CLI is the easiest way to run local code generation from npm, but Protobuf-ES is not tied to it: `protoc-gen-es` is a standard `protoc` plugin and fits existing Protobuf toolchains too.

 ## Prerequisites